snowflakedb/snowflake-sqlalchemy/README.md

 #### Automatic reconnection on expired sessions

-The dialect flags Snowflake session/token-loss errors (for example *"Authentication token has expired"* or *"Session no longer exists"*) as disconnects.
+The dialect implements `is_disconnect`, flagging Snowflake session/token-loss errors (for example *"Authentication token has expired"* or *"Session no longer exists"*) as disconnects based on the connector's structured error codes.
 This lets SQLAlchemy's connection pool transparently discard the dead connection and open a fresh one, so long-lived engines recover instead of raising.
-Combine it with `pool_pre_ping=True` to validate connections before
+Combine it with `pool_pre_ping=True` to validate connections before use:
-use:

 ```python
 from sqlalchemy import create_engine